 Fair Trade Coffee and Espresso

 Our commitment to sustainability is also evident in our purchase of Fair Trade and organic coffee.
-Local coffee roaster, Thomas Hammer, supplies drip coffee in the campus dining cafés.
-We are also partners with Starbucks and Seattle's Best Coffee, who are committed to fair and sustainable practices.
+Local coffee roaster Thomas Hammer supplies drip coffee in the campus dining cafés.
+We are also partner with Starbucks and Seattle's Best Coffee, who are committed to fair and sustainable practices.